pytorch/serve/experimental/torchprep/README.md

 A CLI tool to prepare your Pytorch models for efficient inference.
 The only prerequisite is a model trained and saved with `torch.save(model_name, model_path)`.
 See `example.py` for an example.

+**Be warned**: `torchprep` is an experimental tool so expect bugs, deprecations and limitations.
+That said if you like and would like to improve it please open up a Github issue!

 ## Install from source